aspecto-io/helm-charts/charts/opentelemetry-collector/README.md

 | global.image.`version` | Global image to pull (we're using the same tag when new version is release and tested) | string | specified to latest stable version| false |
 ___
 ## receiver
-_This section of parameters describes the load_balancer service_
+_This section of parameters describes the receiver service_
 | Name | Description | Type/Options | Default | Required |
 | :--- | :--- | :---: | :---: | :---: |
 | receiver.`env` | environment variables | object | {} | false | string | empty | `true` |